06/14/23

 Automatic Dependency Injection

 In traditional IaC tools, managing dependencies between services and infrastructure can get complex quickly.
-Encore's Backend SDK simplifies this by automatically managing dependencies and injecting them where needed.
+Encore's Backend Framework simplifies this by automatically managing dependencies and injecting them where needed.
 This saves developers time and reduces the risk of misconfigurations.

 Avoiding Lock-In

 One of the downsides of using a module-based approach in Terraform is that it could lead to lock-in.
 When you build a module, it’s generally specific to a particular cloud provider.
-With the Encore Backend SDK, you write infrastructure code that is not tied to any specific cloud provider, which gives you the freedom to switch cloud providers with relative ease.
+With the Encore Backend Framework, you write infrastructure code that is not tied to any specific cloud provider, which gives you the freedom to switch cloud providers with relative ease.

 Suitable For